 After the sample has dried, you may simply spray a clear coat on the leaves and adhere them to cardstock, or use wax paper to keep them better protected (we have not tested the wax paper method because… we are out of wax paper!).
 A heat laminator also works for thin samples but is not a good option for thicker samples (like Cedar).
 Shown below is the Contact-paper method of preserving leaves.

 Cut the Contact paper twice as big as the sample.
 Lay the sample on the Contact paper and fold the Contact paper over the top.
 Trim as needed.

 Adhere the pressed and preserved leaves onto a notebooking page.
 We created our own notebooking page with a short checklist to assist in Tree Identification.
-(You can download a blank pdf version here, or click here to download a Microsoft Word version.)
+(You can download a blank pdf version or Microsoft Word version from our Subscriber Freebie Library when you sign up for our email newsletter.)
 Print it on cardstock and place the finished product in a page protector for strength and durability.

 This particular notebook page was pieced together on the computer by me.
 But the reality is that I want my children to do this, so it will not look like this in real life.
 For the purposes of explanation, I just wanted to show what we had in mind, in case you download the blank version and start thinking, “How in the world am I supposed to use this?!?”

 Now let me just mention that I hope I’m better at identifying trees than I am at distinguishing between onions and daffodils….